Zuckerman helmet: Production

 Helmets were made from pressed mild steel or manganese steel (known for its impact resistance) in two sizes only and sometimes marked with either M (medium) or L (large) on the inside of the brim.
 The design of the high dome was to allow the helmet to withstand impact and still protect the wearer.
 Many have two single holes opposite each other on the brim.
 The marking details the amount of resistance the helmet offered to ballistic impact (that being the lowest and therefore not for use as a frontline helmet).
 The helmet was available in a number of colours: white, black, grey and olive green.

-A helmet liner made of leather and webbing was attached to the helmet with string, shoelace or leather thong that was threaded through 16 pre-drilled slightly angled holes around the helmet to hold it in place.
+A helmet liner made of leather and webbing was attached to the helmet with string, shoelace or leather thong that was threaded through 16 drilled slightly angled holes around the helmet to hold it in place.
 Small loops were incorporated on the helmet for attaching a chinstrap, but no official strap was issued though many used the Mk II helmet chinstrap.
 Consequently, helmets can be found with numerous chin strap variations.

 The helmet was manufactured by a number of companies such as the Austin Motor Co. and Morris Motors.